sherlockchou86/VideoPipe/README.md

 }
 ```

-### Explanation:

-1. **Create Nodes**: Initialize the various nodes for video input, model inference, and output.
-Update the paths to the video and model files as per your setup.

-2. **Build Pipeline**: Connect the nodes in sequence.
-This includes linking the video source to the face detection node, the face detection node to the face recognition node, and so on.
-Also, set up output nodes for screen display and RTMP streaming.

-3. **Start Pipeline**: Begin processing by starting the video source node.

-4. **Visualize Pipeline**: Use the `vp_analysis_board` to visualize the pipeline and monitor its status.

 **Note**: Running this code will show three displays:
 1. **Pipeline Status**: A live update of the pipeline’s status.
 2. **Screen Output**: The GUI display showing results.